Immersion Heater Cost

 Do I Need to Replace My Immersion Heater?

-It’s usually not that difficult to tell if you need to replace your immersion heater or if your immersion heater is not working.
+It’s usually not that difficult to tell if you need to replace your immersion heater.

 old immersion tank